FREQUENTLY ASKED QUESTIONS

-Two general examples of such petitions, which were recently approved are provided here: (1) A student takes 16 of the last 33 credits in residence during her last academic terms, and seeks an exception, with an explanation of her specific circumstances.
-(2) A student needs only one four-credit course to complete his remaining degree requirements, He moves to another state and he takes that specific missing course at another institution while also taking other coursework there during that same academic term, totaling 17 credits.
-When he requests the credits to transfer to the University of Minnesota campus so he can receive his degree, all 17 credits will be recorded as transfer credits, although only one course is needed for his degree completion.
+Two general examples of such petitions, which were recently approved are provided here: (1) A student takes 16 of the last 33 credits in residence during their last academic terms, and seeks an exception, with an explanation of their specific circumstances.
+(2) A student needs only one four-credit course to complete their remaining degree requirements, They move to another state and they take that specific missing course at another institution while also taking other coursework there during that same academic term, totaling 17 credits.
+When they request the credits to transfer to the University of Minnesota campus so they can receive their degree, all 17 credits will be recorded as transfer credits, although only one course is needed for their degree completion.
 Approvals of such petitions are not automatic.
 Students and academic advisors should raise these questions, as early as possible, with the policy contact on their campus.

 - Do study abroad credits taken through the University of Minnesota count in the “15 of the last 30 credits” requirement?